-All animals will be placed in the breed classes designated by the breed classifier.
-The Show Judge will be instructed any animals shown in a breed class that do not show breed Characteristics will be removed to the other breed classes on his decision.
+Breed Classification of all swine will be determined by the Swine Superintendent.
+Once the breed classification is declared only the Judge can remove an animal from its breed classification.
+The Show Judge will be instructed that any swine shown in a breed class that do not show correct breed characteristics will be removed to the correct breed class based on his decision.

-Classes will be:
+Breed Classes will be:

-LOT-101 Poland China and Spotted Poland China

-LOT-110 Duroc

-LOT-111 Hereford

-LOT-120 Hampshire

-LOT-130 Chester White

-LOT-140 Yorkshire

-LOT-150 Crosses and all other breeds

-LOT-160 OPB

-Classes may be divided by breed and/or weight with a minimum of three (3) hogs will constitute a class.
-If the classes are deemed too small, they may be combined with another breed class at the supervisor's discretion.
+LOT - 101 Poland China and Spotted Poland China LOT - 110 Duroc LOT - 111 Hereford LOT - 120 Hampshire LOT - 130 Chester White LOT - 140 Yorkshire LOT - 150 Crosses and all Other Breeds LOT - 170 Prospect Class Classes may be divided by breed and/or weight with a minimum of three (3) hogs to constitute a class.
+If the classes are deemed too small, they may be combined with another breed class at the discretion of the Swine Superintendent.

-Each First Place Swine in each weight class within a breed will show for Champion of the breed.
-Once the Champion is selected, the 2nd place from the weight class that the Champion was selected from will show for reserve Champion against all other First Place Swine in the other classes of the breed for reserve Champion of the breed.
-If only one weight class exists, then the First and Second place of the breed will be Champion and Reserve Champion of the breed.
+The First-Place swine in each weight class within a breed will show for Champion of the Breed.
+Once the Champion is selected, the 2nd place from the weight class that the Champion was selected from will show for Reserve Champion against all other First Place swine in that breed.
+If only one weight class exists, then the First and Second Place of the breed will be Champion and Reserve Champion of the breed.
 Once all Champions are selected, they will then show for Grand Champion of the show.
-After the Champion of the show is selected, the Reserve Champion of the breed that the Grand Champion is selected from will show against all other Champions for Reserve Champion of the show.
+After the Grand Champion of the show is selected, the Reserve Champion of the breed that the Grand Champion is selected from will show against all other Champions for Reserve Champion of the show.